 “Our findings are congruent with predictions of the Immunocompetence Handicap Hypothesis (ICHH), with male lizards exhibiting a higher tick infestation rate than females, which may be indicative of the immunosuppressive effects of testosterone (Olsson et al., 2000; Roberts et al., 2004).
 While we did not directly measure immune function or testosterone levels, our results are supported by a body of literature that establishes a relationship between hormone levels, immune function, and tick load in this species (Klukowski & Nelson, 2001; Cox et al., 2005b; John-Alder et al., 2009).
 Other physiological parameters, such as reduction in hematocrit levels, could explain the negative effect of locomotor performance from tick infestation (Dunlap & Mathies, 1993; Lanser et al., 2021).
 Together this suggests there may be a functional trade-off in parasitized hosts, which may be a product of immune function differences between sexes or direct physiological consequences from tick prevalence.”

 Line 148: Did you record the approximate ages of lizards?
 Response: Age has been removed from this sentence.
-Other than comparing yearlings vs adults, is there another way to record the “approximate” ages of lizards that is not using morphometric indices?
+Other than comparing yearlings vs adults, is there another way to record the “approximate” ages of lizards that is not using size or morphometric indices?

 Lines 165-166: The study by Conrad et al. 2023 show that S. undulatus in a NJ population have high tolerance to mite parasitism (with loads as high as 320 mites) and there were no measurable effects of parasitism.
 Other studies have found no effects of parasitism too (e.g., Paterson & Blouin-Demers 2000).
 Response: We’ve added the reviewers point that parasitism may not always affect host health (Introduction paragraph 1 and Discussion paragraph 5).
 We do not include this in this paragraph because we are discussing why differences in endocrine systems may be driving the prevalence differences in ticks between small male lizards vs large male lizards – as well as the clear differences between female and male lizards.
 So, we do agree with this is a point to make, but it has been made elsewhere within the manuscript.

 Line 175: Average of just 3 ticks?
 This is quite low, especially compared to other studies on mite parasitism or tick parasitism (see studies on S. occidentalis in CA).
 Could this really be enough to have effects on a host lizard?
 Relatedly, is this why you used "probability of infection" and not tick load (actual number of ticks parasitizing a host lizard)?
-Response: We agree at first it seems 3 ticks seems like a small number but we go on saying that a lizard can lose up to 2% of blood for each engorged tick which could have a direct physiological effect on performance (via reduction of oxygen-carrying capacity of blood cells).
+Response: We agree, although 3 ticks seems like a small number, we go on to say that a lizard can lose up to 2% of blood for each engorged tick which could have a direct physiological effect on performance (via reduction of oxygen-carrying capacity of blood cells).
 The reason tick load was not used see response in results section (above).
 We did not use probability of infection, prevalence was used.

 FIGURE CAPTIONS You say "yellow" for tick-infested lizard points, but the color is red (or at least orange).